onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * Baseline setup:

+  * Prompt:
-  * Prompt: “Explain how wealth and income inequality have evolved in country X over the last decades, and what role economic constraints and policy have played.”
+    Explain how wealth and income inequality have evolved in country X over the last decades, and what role economic constraints and policy have played.
   * Observation: record whether the answer:

     * mentions both inequality and mobility,